jonnadul/2048_solver/README.md

 2048_solver
 ===========

-A implementation of a solver for the 2048 game.
+An implementation of a solver for the 2048 game.